-We must remember, however, that in early Christian and Early Byzantine art, Christ was depicted in variety of ways, at times within the same monument or manuscript.
-In the Baptism scene his youthful image reflects a theological convention, symbolic notion of the Baptism as rebirth.
-He is shown as such the 5th-century Arian Baptistery in Ravenna.
-In the Orthodox Baptistery the image is different, and Christ is depicted more mature.
-Unfortunately, most of the upper part of the image, including his face, underwent restoration, so we do not know if in fact current depiction follows the original.
-By the 9th century the iconographic change was already accomplish, and from then on, Christ in the Baptism scene would be depicted mature, reflecting the age he was baptized by John.
+We must remember, however, that in early Christian and early Byzantine art, Christ was depicted in variety of ways, sometimes even within the same monument or manuscript.
+In the baptism scene his youthful image reflects a theological convention – the symbolic notion of the baptism as rebirth.
+He is shown this way in the fifth-century Arian baptistery in Ravenna.
+In the Orthodox baptistery the image is different, and Christ is depicted as more mature.
+Unfortunately, most of the upper part of the image, including his face, underwent restoration, so we do not know if in fact the current depiction follows the original.
+By the ninth century the iconographic change was already complete, and from then on, Christ would be depicted as mature in the baptism scene, reflecting the age when he was baptized by John.

-While in Ravenna, longhaired type of Christ prevails, Shivta’s image belongs to the iconographic scheme of a shorthaired Christ, especially widespread in Egypt and Syro-Palestine.
-Early 6th-century texts include polemics concerning authenticity of Christ’s visual appearance, including his hairstyle, curiously, the short hair was perceived more authentic back then.
-While in the 6th century, both images were common, the shorthaired Christ will later disappear together with the Eastern provinces of the Byzantine empire lost in the 7th century, only occasionally used in later times, while the longhaired image will become widespread, and from 9th century on it would be perceived authentic.
+Whereas the longhaired Christ prevails in Ravenna, the Shivta image belongs to the iconographic scheme of the shorthaired Christ, which was especially widespread in Egypt and Syro-Palestine.
+Early sixth-century texts include polemics concerning the authenticity of Christ’s visual appearance, including his hairstyle – curiously, the short hair was perceived as more authentic back then.
+Although both images were common in the sixth century, the shorthaired Christ later disappeared together with the eastern provinces of the Byzantine empire that were lost in the seventh century, and were used only occasionally in later times.
+On the other hand, the longhaired image became widespread, and from the ninth century on it would be perceived as authentic.

-Saying all that, we can now return to the baptistery in Shivta and look at the wall painting in context.
-We can imagine how a catechumen enters the cruciform font by three steps to be baptized, while priest stands next to the font awaiting for him.
-The scene of Christ’s Baptism is depicted directly above the cruciform font, establishing visual and symbolic link between both events: “Christ descended into the waters to sanctify them and the Christian descended in order to be sanctified by the baptismal water”.
-Thus, person undergoing baptism does it in the presence of Christ, the priest being a meditator.
-He places his hand on the head of the person echoing John the Baptist, who places his hand on Christ’s head.
-The person is buried thrice in the water only to be resurrected and reborn.
+Having said all of this, we can now return to the baptistery in Shivta and look at the wall painting in context.
+We can imagine a catechumen descending the three steps into the cruciform font to be baptized, while the priest stands next to the font waiting for him.
+The scene of Christ’s baptism is depicted directly above the cruciform font, establishing a visual and symbolic link between both events: “Christ descended into the waters to sanctify them and the Christian descended in order to be sanctified by the baptismal water.”
+Thus, the person undergoing baptism does it in the presence of Christ, and the priest is a meditator.
+He places his hand on the person’s head just like John the Baptist, who places his hand on Christ’s head.
+The person is plunged three times in the water and emerges resurrected and reborn.

-The importance of the find of the wall painting in the Baptistery of the North Church at Shivta is enormous: it is a rare survival of early Byzantine iconography and original wall painting in its architectural setting, providing insight into the religious and cultural life of Byzantine Shivta and into Christianity in the Negev, of which only magnificent ruins remain.
+The importance of the finding of the wall painting in the baptistery of the North Church at Shivta is enormous: it is a rare surviving example of early Byzantine iconography and an original wall painting in its architectural setting, and consequently provides insight into the religious and cultural life of Byzantine Shivta and Christianity in the Negev, of which only magnificent ruins remain.